-If you fail to provide Delaware workers’ comp insurance as required by law, you may be fined an amount equal to the insurance premium you should have paid, times three, for one year.
+If you fail to comply with Delaware workers' compensation laws, you may be fined an amount equal to the insurance premium you should have paid, times three, for one year.

 If an employee dies as a result of a work-related injury or illness, death benefits can be awarded to the surviving spouse, children, and other dependents.

-For example, if the worker provided for 60% of a family’s income and his or her spouse provided for the remaining 40%, then the weekly death benefit would be 60% of the worker’s pre-injury or illness weekly pay.
+For example, if the worker provided for 60% of a family’s income and their spouse provided for the remaining 40%, then the weekly death benefit would be 60% of the worker’s pre-injury or illness weekly pay.
 All eligible dependents would share this benefit.

 Death benefits are available to survivors for a minimum of five years and a maximum of 12 years, depending on the situation.
 Benefits may sometimes run longer in cases where a child was disabled before the worker died or when children are still in school (to age 18) or enrolled full-time in post-secondary accredited education (to age 23).